Bridge Funding Program

 - A facility providing a key resource to multiple faculty that has lost extramural support.
 One faculty member should submit the proposal on behalf of the team.

 - Faculty who hold an RRF award are eligible if the amount of the award remaining at the time of Bridge Funding application is less than $30,000.
 Please note that applicants who apply to both programs (Bridge and RRF) simultaneously will only be given one award.
-If an individual holds a Bridge Fund award and subsequently receives an RRF award of $30,000 or more, any remaining Bridge Fund monies must be returned.
+If an individual holds a Bridge Funding award and subsequently receives an RRF award of $30,000 or more, any remaining Bridge monies must be returned.

 In all cases, evidence must be provided to demonstrate efforts to establish or re-establish funding.
 Evidence such as grant reviews with priority scores will be used to evaluate these efforts.
 In addition, for faculty with joint, adjunct, or affiliate appointments involving the UW and a separate institution, eligibility requires that grants have been processed through the UW.
-If you process grants through the other institution, you are not eligible for UW bridge funds.
+If you process grants through the other institution, you are not eligible for UW Bridge Funding.
 See the Bridge Funding Eligibility FAQs for more information.

-Budget Guidelines: What types of expenditures can bridge funding be used for?
+Budget Guidelines: What types of expenditures can Bridge Funding be used for?